andyml123/andyml123.github.io/get-well-prayers.md

 <div class="prayers">
 Lord,

-Help me heal the sick today.
+<p>Help me heal the sick today.
 Clear the way to recovery with the lightness of Your Presence.
-Guide my hands to give comfort when I cannot give hope, that I may give relief when I do not have a cure, and that I may radiate Your healing peace when the limits of science, time, and the human body overwhelm us all.
+Guide my hands to give comfort when I cannot give hope, that I may give relief when I do not have a cure, and that I may radiate Your healing peace when the limits of science, time, and the human body overwhelm us all.</p>

 Amen
 </div>